MatteoJoliveau/super_mapper/README.md

 ```

-Target objects or classes MUST implement the correct attribute writers (otherwise a `NoMethodError` is raised).
 If using target classes, they MUST implement a no-args constructor because new instances are created via `target_class.new`.

 ## Development